Resilient-Labs/safe-route/README.md

 2. Create your Feature Branch (`git checkout -b feature/amazing-feature`)
 3. Commit your Changes (`git commit -m 'Add some amazing feature`)
 4. Push to the Branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-Thank you for checking out SafeRoute!
-We look forward to connecting.
+<h3 align="center">Thank you for checking out SafeRoute!
+We look forward to connecting.</h3>